 They can help you change your relationship with food and help you progress with practical, actionable steps.

-This can be a trained and registered Nutritional Therapist, Nutritionist or Registered Dietician.
-It's important to make sure that they are familiar with the concepts of intuitive and mindful eating.
+Work with a trained and registered Nutritional Therapist, Nutritionist or Registered Dietician.
+But make sure that know about the concepts of intuitive and mindful eating.

 Additionally, Group Eating Disorder support sessions can be beneficial for you.
 Especially if you thrive with social support and a strong social network, this can help you make considerable progress.